 Analytics information are either statistical information of the past events, or predictive information.

-The NWDAF (MTLF) may also provide trained ML Models to the LMF, as defined in TS 23.273 [39].
+The NWDAF (MTLF) may also provide trained ML Models to the LMF, for LMF-based AI/ML Positioning as defined in TS 23.273 [39].

 Different NWDAF instances may be present in the 5GC, with possible specializations per type of analytics.
 The capabilities of a NWDAF instance are described in the NWDAF profile stored in the NRF.